Saeidhoseinipour/ELBMcoclust/README.md

 ## Highlights
 - Exponential family Latent Block Model (**ELBM**) and Sparse version (**SELBM**) were proposed, which unify many models with various data types.
-- The proposed algorithms using the classification expectation maximization approach have a general framework and are based on matrix form.
+- The proposed algorithms using the classification expectation maximization approach have a general framework based on matrix form.
 - Using six real document-word matrices and three synthetic datasets (Bernoulli, Poisson, Gaussian), we compared **ELBM** with **SELBM**.

 ## Cite